finos/open-source-readiness/docs/bok/Regulations/Accounting.md

 <BoxOut title="Accountancy Regulations" image="/img/bok/regs/accounting.png">

+Accounting regulations for financial institutions are a set of rules and standards that govern how these institutions record, report, and interpret financial data.

+These regulations, often enacted by regulatory bodies such as the Financial Accounting Standards Board (FASB) in the United States or the International Accounting Standards Board (IASB) globally, aim to ensure transparency, accuracy, and consistency in financial reporting, ultimately contributing to the stability of the financial system.

+</BoxOut>

+## Intersection With Open Source

-Anything that developers write has a _cost_ associated with it, which is charged to a cost center within an organisation.
+ - Anything that developers write has a _cost_ associated with it, which is charged to a cost center within an organisation.
 Under accountancy laws these costs are amortised with respect to the assets they create.  _Giving away software_ as open source breaks this model and needs to be accounted for correctly.

-</BoxOut>
+### Controls
+ - Product Owners will need to accept the accounting write-down on the value of their software if they want to distribute it for free as open source.

+## Relevant Regulations

-## Sarbanes Oxley (SOX)
+### Sarbanes Oxley (SOX)

 The Sarbanes–Oxley Act (SOX) of 2002 is a United States federal law that mandates certain practices in financial record keeping and reporting for corporations.
 It codified the system of "Internal Controls over Financial Reporting" that requires publicly-traded corporations to define operational risk and control activities, notably IT General Controls, that includes the Software Development Lifecycle.